EnvisionDoc/device_connection_en/reference/mqtt/nonsdk_login.md

 ```java
 mqttPassword: toUpperCase(sha256({content}{productSecret}))
 ```
-Generate an MQTT password by combining `content` and `productSecret`, whose definitions are explained as follows:

-  - `content`: The concatenation of `clientID`, `deviceKey`, `productKey`, `timestamp`, and their values.
-The parameter names must be sorted in alphabetical order and concatenated without any space or character.

-  - `productSecret`: Append the value of `productSecret` after `content` without any space or character.

 .. note:: The value of `timestamp` must be same as the `timestamp` in the **mqttClientId** segment.